ahmadajmi/learning-javascript/chapter2.md

 #### switch Pattern

-The author suggested some rules to oncrease the readibilty of the switch Pattern.
+The author suggested some rules to increase the readability of the switch Pattern.

 - Aligning each case with switch (an exception to the curly braces indentation rule).
 - Indenting the code within each case.
 - Ending each case with a clear break;.
 - Avoiding [fall-throughs](http://stackoverflow.com/questions/188461/switch-statement-fallthrough-should-it-be-allowed) (when  you omit the break intentionally).
-If you’re abso- lutely convinced that a fall-through is the best approach, make sure you document such cases, because they might look like errors to the readers of your code.
+If you're absolutely convinced that a fall-through is the best approach, make sure you document such cases, because they might look like errors to the readers of your code.
 - Ending the switch with a default: to make sure there’s always a sane result even if none of the cases matched.

 ``` javascript